state-alchemists/zrb/docs/getting-started.md

   </p>
 </div>

-As a software engineer (or anyone), you probably need to work on multiple things simultaneously.
+You probably want to organize your jobs under multiple projects to keep them separated.

-To make things more manageable, you must put all related resources and task definitions under a `project`.
-A project is a directory containing `zrb_init.py`.
+At its basic, a project is a directory containing a single file named `zrb_init.py`.
+This setup is probably sufficient for a simple hello-world project.

-You can create a project manually or use Zrb's built-in task to generate the project.
-Suppose you want to create a project named `my-project`.
-You can do so by invoking the following command:
+To make something more than a simple hello-world, you better use `zrb project create` command.

 ```bash
 zrb project create --project-dir my-project --project-name my-project
 ```

-Once invoked, you will see a directory named `my-project`.
-Let's see what the project looks like:
+Once invoked, you will see a project named `my-project`.
+Let's see what this project looks like:

 ```bash
 cd my-project